omnes-tech/msa-docs/SDK_EXAMPLES.md

 This SDK is quite flexible and accepts several different settings:

-1. Set up different message sign methods, such as: private key, HSM (GCP/AWS), multisig, and passkey.
+1. Set up different message sign methods, such as: private key, HSM (GCP), multisig, and passkey.
 2. Let the SDK sign the userOp hash or implement custom code/signer to sign it;
 3. Use remote or self bundler;